christinelee-nyt/mktpmd_sources/attributionlogic_doc.md

 Text

-## Some questions for clarification by Marketing Analytics team
+## Other onboarding questions to Marketing Analytics team

 -[ ] Question: In section 1 under pull_data() function, `media_subs_df` was recently added in February 2020.
-How is this new media conversion dataframe different from the existing conversion dataframe `subs_df`?
+What is the purpose of this addition, how is this new media conversion dataframe different from the existing conversion dataframe `subs_df`?

 Ans:

--[ ] Question:
+-[ ] Question: Assuming we have a most basic knowledge of Airflow, can you help me understand what Airflow elements/commands within our code allow how our PMD python script _media_dashboard_v2.py_ to be processed in Airflow?

 Ans:

--[ ] Question:
+-[ ] Question: How can we get an introduction / training on Octopus?

 Ans: